yolomeus/mtl-ranking/README.md

 #### Sampler

-The sampler defines how to sample from each dataset by returning indexes.
+The sampler defines how to sample from each dataset by returning indexes and has to subclass ` torch.utils.data.Sampler`.
 For the MTL dataset, instead of a single integer index it has to return a tuple `(dataset_idx, sample_idx)`.
+This way, it specifies not only a sample's position in a dataset, but also from which dataset to sample from.
 We need to provide each {train, val, test}_sampler_cfg to the datamodule:

 ```yaml